-Table 5.6 shows the development in livestock production from 1985 to 2017 based on the Agricultural Statistics (Statistics Denmark).
-The number of animal corresponds to average annual production (AAP), which means the number of animals that are present on average within the year (EMEP/EEA, 2016).
+Table 5.6 shows the development in livestock production from 1985 to 2018 based on the Agricultural Statistics (Statistics Denmark).
+The number of animal corresponds to average annual production (AAP), which means the number of animals that are present on average within the year (EMEP/EEA, 2019).
 For many animal categories, the number given in the annual Agricultural Statistics can be used directly.
 However, for weaners, fattening pigs, bulls and poultry the number is based on slaughter data also collected from the Agricultural Statistics, because the total production cycle for these animals is less than one year and because the normative figures are based on one produced animal.
 See Annex 3D Table 3D-1 for number of animals allocated on subcategories.

-Only farms larger than five hectares are included in the annual census.
-Especially horses, goats and sheep are placed on small farms, which mean that the number of animals given in the Agricultural Statistics is not representative.
-Therefore, the number of sheep and goats is based on the Central Husbandry Register (CHR), which is the central register of farms and animals managed by the Ministry of Food, Agriculture and Fisheries.
+Only farms larger than five hectares are included in the annual census from Statistics Denmark.
+Especially horses, goats and sheep are placed on small farms, which mean that the number of animals given in the Agricultural Statistics is not representative (underestimates the actual animal population).
+Therefore, the number of sheep and goats is based on the Central Husbandry Register (CHR), which is the central register of farms and animals managed by the Ministry of Environment and Food of Denmark.
+From 2010, the annual census includes farms with more than 20 goats and sheep, but the CHR is considered as more reliable because the register include all animals regardless of farm size.
+The number of horses is based on data from SEGES (Clausen, 2018 and Kold, 2019).

 The number of deer and ostriches is also based on CHR because these are not included in the Agricultural Statistics published by Statistics Denmark.
-The number of horses is based on data from SEGES.
-The number of pheasants is based on expert judgement from Department of Bioscience, Aarhus University and the Danish pheasant breeding association.
+The number of pheasants is based on expert judgement from Department of Bioscience, Aarhus University and the Danish pheasant breeding association (Stenkjær, 2010, pers. comm.).